-God created Ile Aux Cerfs and then paradise make your dream come true visit this island before you die this is paradise nice crystal clear water with sandy beaches.
+God created Ile Aux Cerfs and then paradise.
+Make your dream come true, visit this island before you die.
 If you want to go to Ile aux Cerfs, it is best to go by speed boat or catamaran.
 So go ahead and treat yourself with the best seafood there though a little bit expensive also you can play golf there this is heaven on earth.
 Experience a thrilling jetty ride across to the island of Ile Aux Cerf.
 Celebrate in the beauty of fine white sand and clear blue waters.
-The rest of your time here, is for you to enjoy it at leisure and explore the various water sports activities, kayaking, parasailing just to name a few.
+The rest of your time here enjoy at leisure and explore the various water sports activities, kayaking, parasailing just to name a few.

 Image source: pixabay

 Gris Gris is the southernmost point of the Mauritius main island.
 There is a sea cliff with a beautiful view of the blue sea.
 Gris Gris is an island paradise, is well worth seeing, just for sake of the contrast.
 In the height of the summer, its breezy setting would also be a welcome respite from the humidity, and the almost aggressively verdant vegetation soothes the eye in a landscape of startling sunshine and beachscapes.
 Nicknamed as the "crying rocks", this beach is unlike any other.
 You can sit here hours engrossed in its tranquillity.

 If you are visiting Gris Gris, please be aware that the winds can be strong, and the grass can be slippery after rain.